 Water requirement ~12L/day (for drinking and cooking).

-I’ve compiled a list of healthy, healthy whole foods for you
+I’ve compiled a list of healthy whole foods for you with a long shelf life.

 This list also takes health aspects into account.
-This means that there is no dairy, gluten, eggs, foods with dangerous additives, etc. on this list.
+This means that there is no dairy, gluten, eggs, foods with unproductive additives, etc on this list.

-You certainly don’t have to have all the foods listed.
-Rather, take this list as a guide (you can also print it out or something) and adapt it to your situation.
+You certainly don’t have to have all these foods gathered at home.
+Rather, take this list as a guide (you can also print it out) and adapt it to your situation.

 - Millet

-- Rice (white rice keeps better, brown rice is healthier)
+- Rice (white rice keeps better, brown rice is better for health)

 - Dried beans, lentils, peas, chickpeas